paulrobustelli/Sisk_IDP_Writhe_2025/README.md

 # Results - Generative Modeling

-- Analysis of the samples generated from score-based DDPMs using the PaiNN and 'Writhe-PaiNN' architectures
+- Analysis of the samples generated from score-based DDPMs trained using the PaiNN and 'Writhe-PaiNN' architectures and scripts to train and sample either model 👉 [deep_generative_models](./deep_generative_models/).